 We will assemble the annual collaborative book during this meeting.

 We will be sewing our Book Maker’s Log.
 Even if you didn’t sign-up for the collaborative you could bring your own text block to learn how to make a Sewn on Tapes Binding (bring at least 20 sheets of paper 8 ½” by 11” grain short).
 LIBROS will be providing the cover boards for all participants.
-The rest of your supply list is posted on our Yahoo member site (or email Mita or Esther if you don't have access).

 Create small books from recycled/up-cycled book pages where you have “discovered” small poems.
 We’ll explore the fun of haiku and writing found poems.